ritik0912kumar/Mahavir-Store-Data-Analysis/README.md

 # Mahavir-Store-Data-Analysis

-Sure!
-Here's a detailed description of how to analyze the Mahavir Store data using Excel tools such as Pivot Tables, Slicers, and Graphs.
-This description assumes you have a dataset of 30,000 rows containing various sales and transaction information.
+Here's a detailed description of how I analyzed the Mahavir Store data using Excel tools such as Pivot Tables, Slicers, and Graphs.
+This description assumes you have a dataset of 30,000+ rows containing various sales and transaction information.

 ## Mahavir Store Data Analysis using Excel Tools

 ### Step 1: Importing Data
 1. **Open Excel** and create a new workbook.
-2. **Import the data**:
+2. **Importing the data**:
    - Go to the `Data` tab.
    - Click on `Get External Data` (From Text, From Access, From Web, etc. based on your data source).
    - Locate and select your data file (e.g., CSV, Excel, etc.).